speix/8-puzzle-solver/README.md

 # 8-puzzle

 A.I - Implemented BFS, DFS, A* and IDA* to solve the n-puzzle problem.
-The scripts prints the results to output.txt
+The script prints the results to output.txt

 ### Algorithms
 ```